 Liechtenstein’s single market model is not workable for Scotland, any more than its migration quotas set a precedent for the UK.
 Pursuing it undermines the overriding need for a sensible UK-wide deal.

 On Brexit, powers reserved should be powers shared

-With the partial but crucial exception of Northern Ireland, the form of Brexit mostly needs to be settled UK-wide.
+With the potential and partial, but crucial, exception of Northern Ireland, the form of Brexit mostly needs to be settled UK-wide.
 But that doesn’t mean Scotland’s (or Northern Ireland’s) distinctive views should be ignored.
 The UK-wide settlement needs to be a compromise befitting a narrow vote and a territorial split.

 In many ways, Scotland, Wales and Northern Ireland have federal relationships with the UK.
 Each has a legislature of its own as well as the UK Parliament.
 Powers reserved to the UK Parliament are specified in law.
 The courts can decide if devolved legislation exceeds devolved powers.
 Devolved powers aren’t meant to be changed unilaterally, though what that means is obviously disputed.

 One key difference with federalism is the lack of formal protection for devolution.
 Unless Section 28(8) of the Scotland Act 1998 is read very radically indeed, no court would actually stop the UK Parliament legislating over devolved legislatures’ heads.
 But another is the lack of a mature federal political culture.
 Federalism usually involves shared rule as well as self-rule – an idea that a state’s nations or regions have a say in government at the centre.
 In a state large or diverse for federalism, central government has to govern with the territorial dimension in mind.